aaronbieber/coaching-blog/content/posts/interview-like-you-re-already-hired/index.md

-approach to interviewing is imperfect and that it's more of an art than a science to separate the signal from the noise, but if you show up to a technical round and can't cobble together a couple of functions in Javascript or Python or *something*, my faith in you is rapidly plummeting.
+approach to interviewing is imperfect and that it's more of an art than a science to separate the signal from the noise, but if you show up to a technical round and can't cobble together a couple of functions in Javascript or Python or *something*, my faith in you is going to rapidly plummet.

 I don't do "leetcode" interviews.
 Not as the interviewer nor as the candidate.
 If you can write a depth-first binary tree search from scratch all it really